 - Push on lower anchor connectors with LATCH Guides

 - Can use LATCH in booster mode

 The SafeMax is basically an Evenflo Symphony on steroids.
-For the most part, we’re fans of the Symphony but it’s got one pretty big limitation: a low rear facing height limit because it can only be used rear facing when the top of the child’s head is at least 1 inch below the top of the head restraint in either of the two lowest headrest positions.
-The SafeMax carries the same low rear facing height limit so even though it rear faces to 40 lbs and 40 inches, that restriction means it’s likely that most children cannot use the SafeMax for extended rear facing.
+For the most part, we’re fans of the Symphony but it’s got one pretty big limitation: a low rear facing height limit because it can only be used rear facing when the top of the child’s head is at least 1 inch below the top of the head restraint in either of the three lowest headrest positions.
+The SafeMax carries the same low rear facing height limit so even though it rear faces to 40 pounds and 40 inches, that restriction means it’s likely that most children cannot use the SafeMax for extended rear facing.

 Where the SafeMax shined for my family was in forward facing mode.
 My kiddo is pretty darn particular about how her car seats feel: she likes a smooth cover and for the seat to extend around her legs a bit.
 The SafeMax met all those criteria!

 The SafeMax includes Evenflo’s SureSafe lower anchor connectors and a set of optional lower anchor guides.

 The Safemax ships with the lower anchor strap in the forward facing belt path.
 This introduces an extra step in setting up the seat for rear facing use.
 This section describes the SafeMax model with quick connectors; the model with Surelatch has a different setup method.
 That’s described on page 23 of the manual.